octobercms/docs/3.x/extend/forms/relation-controller.md

 **searchMode** | List | defines the search strategy to either contain all words, any word or exact phrase.
 Supported options: `all`, `any`, `exact`.
 Default: `all`.
 **searchScope** | List | specifies a [model query scope](../database/model.md) method defined in the related form model to apply to the search query, the first argument will contain the search term.
 **filter** | List | a reference to a filter scopes definition file, see [backend list filters](../lists/filters.md).
+**customPageName** | List | specify a custom variable name to use in the page URL for paginated records.
+Set to `false` to disable storing the page number in the URL.

 These configuration values can be specified only for the **view** property.